19hours/sg-statutes/Acts/Parks and Trees Act.md

 (c) the cessation, either wholly or to the extent specified in the notice, of any activity;

-(d) the removal from the national park or nature reserve of all property, material or animals used in connection with that contravention of section 8, 9 or 10, as the case may be; or
+(d) the removal from the national park or nature reserve of all property, material or animals used in connection with the contravention of section 8, 9 or 10, as the case may be; or

 (e) the restoration of any part of the national park or nature reserve to its former state or, if such restoration is not reasonably practicable or is undesirable, the execution of such works as the Commissioner may specify in the notice to alleviate the effect of the contravention of section 8, 9 or 10, as the case may be.